What is temporary protection?

 Can I travel to other EU Member States if I am registered as a beneficiary of temporary protection in Romania?

-After registering as a beneficiary of temporary protection in Romania and issuing a residence permit in Romania, you have the right to travel freely to other EU countries for 90 days within a 180-day period, if you meet the travel conditions.
+After registering as a beneficiary of temporary protection and receiving a residence permit in Romania, you have the right to travel freely to other EU countries for 90 days within a 180-day period, if you meet the travel requirements.

-Please note that Romania is now part of the Schengen Area (area without internal border controls), which means that Romania now applies strict entry conditions on their external (non-Schengen) borders upon entry.
-This also means that upon travelling from Romania to another Schengen state by air or sea, there will be no travel documents check, but you do need to have your valid travel documents (biometric passport with or without visa, depending on entry conditions) on you when travelling.
-Before you travel, we recommend you always check the website of the Embassy of the country you wish to travel to or call and inquire about the entry conditions and necessary documents.
+Please note that Romania is part of the Schengen Area (area without internal EU border controls) and is applying strict controls at its external (non-Schengen) borders upon entry.
+When travelling from Romania to another Schengen state there will be no travel documents check, but you do need to have your valid travel documents (biometric passport with or without visa, depending on entry requirements) with you when travelling.
+Before you travel, we recommend you always check the website of the Embassy or Consulate of the country you wish to travel to or call and inquire about the entry requirements and necessary documents.